-The La Follette School of Public Affairs is seeking client proposals for its Cost-Benefit Analysis (CBA) course this fall.
-Graduate students in the course work in teams on a real-world issue for an actual client, providing excellent learning opportunities for both students and clients.
+The La Follette School of Public Affairs is seeking client proposals for its fall 2019 Cost-Benefit Analysis (CBA) course.
+Graduate students in the course work in teams on a real-world issue for an actual client, providing excellent learning opportunities for students and useful products for clients.